 onecfg status to check the configuration state.

-Clean state might look like:
+A clean state might look like this:

 onecfg status --- Versions ------------------------------ OpenNebula: 5.8.5 Config: 5.8.0 --- Available Configuration Updates ------- No updates available.